 origin: 18.5Kyr in Western Asia

-current populations: R1b is the most common Y haplogroup in Western Europe.
-The present-day male population of Western Europe, carrying R1b, is believed
+current populations: R1b is the most common Y haplogroup in the male, Western European population.
+The present-day population of Western Europe, carrying R1b, is believed

 to have descended from a "refugium

-" in the Iberian Peninsula (Portugal and Spain) during the LGM, where the R1b1b2 haplogroup achieved a "genetic homogeneity".
+" in the Iberian Peninsula (Portugal and Spain) during the LGM - where the R1b1b2 haplogroup achieved a "genetic homogeneity".
 After the ice sheets receded in Europe, these R1b carrying males (in part) re-colonized Europe.
-However, see the contrary discussion regarding R1b here
+However, see a contrary discussion regarding R1b here

 .
-It is speculated that in Old Europe the dominant Paleolithic (pre-LGM) Y haplogroup was I (not R1b).
+It's - further - speculated that in Old Europe the dominant Paleolithic (pre-LGM) Y haplogroup was IJ (not R1b).

 origin: 18.5Kyr(?) in Central Asia or South Central Siberia